LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 3. `spectrum` - the spectrum of the source.
 4. `distribution` - the distribution of the source.

-Lets create one and model it through an optical system.
+Let's create one and model it through an optical system.

 ```python